zianncupcake/favourite-restaurants/README.md

 2. npm start (localhost:3000)

 5. Head to backend/index.js
-6. Fill in your Instagram username and Password in line xxxx respectively
+6. Fill in your Instagram username and Password in line 27 and 31 respectively
 7. npm start (localhost:3001)